How Do Student Loans Work? This Is Your Complete Guide

 If you qualify for federal student loan forgiveness initiatives like the Public Service Loan Forgiveness Program or the Teacher Loan Forgiveness Program, any outstanding debt that is canceled is not taxable.

-Also, the Tax Cuts and Jobs Act of 2017 says that starting in 2018, federal student loan debt may be canceled without tax consequences if the borrower dies or becomes permanently disabled.
+Also, federal student loan debt may be canceled without tax consequences if the borrower dies or becomes permanently disabled.
 Parent PLUS loans (where the parent is the borrower rather than the child) can also be forgiven if the child passes away.
 However, this provision is set to expire after 2025.

 In some instances, private lenders will also forgive a loan in cases of death or permanent disability.